samwisehawkins/wrftools/README.md

 at the command line. json and yaml formats are understood. json has the advantage that a parser is included in standard python distributions.
 However, I prefer YAML since the syntax is clearer, and the files can be commented.
+JSON will not be supported in future, unless there is a great need for it.

 Within a config file, environment variables can be specified accessed using `${var}`.
 Local variables defined elsewhere in tht config file can be specified  using `%(var)`.